suyash023/beginner-tutorials/readme.md

 ## Dependencies for code

-The system runs on ROS Kinetic-kame with Ubuntu machine with packages roscpp, rospy, std_msgs, message_generation installed.
+The system runs on ROS Kinetic-kame with Ubuntu machine with packages roscpp, rospy, std_msgs, message_generation, tf installed.

+The code also additionally uses the boost library

 Additional rqt package components must also be installed to view the ros messages.